p4lang/p4c/README.md

   testing, learning compiler internals and debugging.
 * p4c-graphs: can be used to generate visual representations of a P4 program;
   for now it only supports generating graphs of top-level control flows.
+* p4c-ubfp: can be used to generate ebpf code that runs in user-space

 Sample command lines: